Hautprobleme im Gesicht in den Wechseljahren – Ursachen & Lösungen

 Facial skin problems during menopause – causes & solutions

-Menopause brings a period of change for many women – physically, emotionally, and also in their skin.
-Suddenly, skin appears drier, more sensitive, or loses elasticity.
+For many women, menopause brings a phase of change – physically, emotionally, and also for their skin.
+Suddenly, skin appears drier, more sensitive, or loses its elasticity.
 But what exactly happens to our skin during this time?
-And how can we specifically improve its appearance?
-In this article, you'll learn about the causes behind typical menopausal skin problems and how a suitable skincare routine can help you regain a balanced feeling in your skin.
+And how can you specifically improve your complexion?
+In this article, you will learn the causes behind typical skin problems during menopause and how to achieve a balanced skin feeling again with a suitable care routine.

 During menopause, estrogen levels drop significantly.
-This hormone is a crucial factor for skin health: it promotes the production of collagen, elastin, and hyaluronic acid – substances that keep skin plump, elastic, and well-hydrated.
+However, this hormone is a crucial factor for skin health: It promotes the production of collagen, elastin, and hyaluronic acid – the substances that keep skin plump, elastic, and well-hydrated.

-When estrogen levels drop, cell renewal slows down, and the skin becomes thinner, drier, and more sensitive.
+When estrogen levels fall, cell renewal slows down, and skin becomes thinner, drier, and more sensitive.
 At the same time, the skin's oil content can also change – some women experience sudden dryness, while others develop blemishes reminiscent of puberty.

 Another factor is the altered pH value of the skin.
 Due to the decrease in lipids and moisture, it loses its natural protective barrier, which can lead to feelings of tightness, redness, and itching.